Gervase Paganell: Gervase Paganell

 Although the exact date of Gervase becoming Lord of Dudley is not known, he had inherited by 1150.
 By 1154, he had married, his wife being the recently widowed Countess Isabel.
 She had been previously married to Simon de Senlis and was the daughter of Robert, Earl of Leicester.

 In 1166, he was assessed as holding 55 and two-thirds knight's fees.
-Gervase was involved in a failed rebellion against King Henry II in 1173–4 that led to an order that the castle be demolished.
+Gervase was involved in a failed rebellion against King Henry II in 1173–4 that led to an order that the castle be demolished (slighted).
 He was later restored to the king's favour after making him a payment of a fine of 500 marks.
 It is not clear how much of the original stone castle was demolished, but it is usually assumed that the site remained an unfortified manor house until the second half of the 13th century.

 Gervase founded a Cluniac priory in Dudley dedicated to St James, fulfilling a wish of his father, Ralph.
 It is also thought that he founded the Church of St Thomas in Dudley.
 The church was originally dedicated to Thomas Becket, who was killed in 1170 and canonized in 1173.

 Gervase attended the coronation of King Richard I in 1189.

 When he died in 1194, his heir was his sister Hawise, who had married John de Somery.
 Their son, Ralph de Somery became the next baron.